 For things like soup, I prefer cutting and roasting the pumpkin because all the added dried herbs and salt used in roasting adds a nice depth of flavor to the soups.
 You can certainly still make soup from steamed pumpkin- it actually makes very nice and light soups, depending on how you prepare them.

 One of my favorite recipes in the fall is my Pumpkin Alfredo Pasta.
-I began experimenting with chopped, sauteed pumpkin pieces with penne pasta one Fall season and my husband loved it so much, he encouraged more dishes with pumpkin and pasta.
+I began experimenting with chopped then sauteed pumpkin pieces with penne pasta one Fall season and my I loved it so much that I decided to make more dishes with pumpkin and pasta.
 The original recipe calls for roasting pumpkin ahead of time, but steaming it is an equally wonderful option, reducing some of the overall use of oil, too.

 Pumpkin puree can be frozen if you don’t plan to use it right away.
 It’s great to have on hand for later to flavor rice, pasta and soups but I particularly love it as a base in rice dishes, topped with lightly toasted pepitas, or pumpkin seeds.